JosiahBull/FlowYard/README.md

 When toggled on, FlowYard will check for collisions between different pipe networks and internally.
 If global intersections is toggled off, then FlowYard will only check for collisions internally within each pipe network.

 <h4>Simplify Vertices</h4>
-Where possible FlowYard will attempt to simplify lines down into vertices, reducing processing time in EPANET.
+Where possible FlowYard will attempt to simplify lines down into Vertices, reducing processing time in EPANET.
-Verticies are represented by the blue sqaures in the Output Preview, while standard nodes are represented by red dots.
+Verticies are represented by the blue squares in the Output Preview, while standard nodes are represented by red dots.
 <img src="https://i.imgur.com/c4RwaRR.png">

 <h2>Credit</h2>
 FlowYard was developed by Josiah Bull for use by Blue Barn consulting.
-This product is licensed through MIT, and is freely available for use and modification by anyone without credit (though it is very much appreciated!)
+This product is licensed through MIT and is freely available for use and modification by anyone without credit (though it is very much appreciated!)

 Got suggestions, recommendations, or bug reports?
 Contact me or submit an issue here on GitHub!